The issue covered by this paper concerns the power of Congress to alter regulations concerning the election of members to its own house.

 It ought never to be forgotten, that a firm union of this country, under an efficient government, will probably be an increasing object of jealousy to more than one nation of Europe: and that enterprises to subvert it will sometimes originate in the intrigues of foreign powers…

 Hamilton believed that ceding the power of elections to the States was an existential threat.
-It would leave open the possibility that individual states, should they be courted by foreign powers, would have the power to deny elections of members to the House of Representatives.
-This does not seem such an exaggeration now that President Donald Trump, himself, is being impeached for allegedly seeking foreign influence in the 2020 election to come, and the determination that Russia interfered in the 2016 election.
+It would leave open the possibility that individual States, should they be courted by foreign powers, would have the power to deny elections of members to the House of Representatives.
+This does not seem such an exaggeration now that President Donald Trump, himself, was impeached for allegedly seeking foreign influence in the 2020 election, and the determination that Russia interfered in the 2016 election, or that the investigations of the January 6 Committee which revealed Trump's attempts to influence his own election at State levels.

 21 November 2019